Image by Chris Lund/National Film Board of Canada. Public Domain

 There were many ebbs and flows in this story, but here are eight major events that you may be interested to know about:

-- Canada’s first Prime Minister was an immigrant
+1. Canada’s first Prime Minister was an immigrant

 When Canada became a country in 1867, Sir John Alexander Macdonald became its first Prime Minister.
 He was born in Scotland in 1815 and came to Upper Canada as a child.
-At that time, Canada’s first four provinces were Nova Scotia, New Brunswick, Ontario and Quebec.
-The rest of the provinces and territories joined at later dates: Manitoba, Northwest Territories (1870); British Columbia (1871); Prince Edward Island (1873); Yukon Territory (1898); Alberta, Saskatchewan (1905); Newfoundland and Labrador (1949) and Nunavut (1999). - The Canadian West opened for mass settlement from 1867 to 1914
+At that time, Canada was composed of four provinces: Nova Scotia, New Brunswick, Ontario, and Quebec.
+The rest of the provinces and territories joined at later dates: Manitoba, Northwest Territories (1870); British Columbia (1871); Prince Edward Island (1873); Yukon Territory (1898); Alberta, Saskatchewan (1905); Newfoundland and Labrador (1949) and Nunavut (1999).

-In these years, the Prairie provinces Manitoba, Saskatchewan and Alberta grew rapidly as Canada’s then Minister of Interior, Sir Clifford Sifton, promoted immigration to people familiar with agriculture and rural lifestyles.
+In these years, the prairie provinces Manitoba, Saskatchewan, and Alberta grew rapidly.
+Sir Clifford Sifton, the Minister of Interior, promoted immigration to people familiar with agriculture and rural lifestyles.
 This began a Prairie immigration boom.
-Aside from Sifton’s campaign, population growth was boosted by significant changes in Canada, among them the construction of the transcontinental railroad, which made transportation and travels accessible to the Prairies. - There were no urban centres in the Prairies before 1911
+Aside from Sifton’s campaign, population growth was boosted by significant changes in Canada.
+Among these changes was the construction of the transcontinental railroad.
+This made transportation accessible to the Prairies.

-Before the Prairie immigration boom, there were no urban centres.
-But by 1911, Winnipeg grew to a city of 20,000 to 150,000 people; Saskatchewan’s population grew by 1,124.77%, and thirteen Prairie cities had populations of over 5,000.
-Thousands of diverse immigrants came in search of greater economic opportunities and improved quality of life, which included Hungarians, French, Icelanders, Romanians, Chinese and Ukrainians. - Canada was not as “open” in the early 1900s
+Before the Prairie immigration boom, no urban centres existed.
+By 1911, Winnipeg grew to a city of 20,000 to 150,000 people.
+Saskatchewan’s population grew by 1,124.77%, and 13 Prairie cities had populations of over 5,000.
+Thousands of diverse immigrants came in search of greater economic opportunities and improved quality of life.
+This included Hungarians, French, Icelanders, Romanians, Chinese and Ukrainians.

-Before Canada became known for its open and welcoming stance to immigrants and refugees, there were several hiccups in its history.
-The country had restrictive immigration policies, especially during the Second World War.
+Before Canada became known for being open and welcoming to immigrants and refugees, it also had a few lapses in its history.
+The country had restrictive immigration policies especially during the Second World War.
 Around this time, 23,000 Canadians of Japanese descent were rounded up and imprisoned.
-In 1939, it turned away 930 Jewish refugees on board St. Louis, and because of this, the ship was forced to return to Europe.
-Many on it died at the hands of Nazis.
-Immigration policies also generally discriminated against groups like the Chinese or African Americans.
-These are now bitter lessons from a time when xenophobia prevailed in most countries of the world. - Over one million immigrants came to Canada through Pier 21
+In 1939, it turned away 930 Jewish refugees on board St. Louis.
+Because of this, the ship was forced to return to Europe.
+Many of its passengers died at the hands of Nazis.
+At that time, Canadian immigration policies also discriminated against groups like the Chinese or African Americans.
+These are now bitter lessons from a time when xenophobia prevailed in most countries of the world.

 Pier 21, regarded as Canada’s Ellis Island, was a major port of entry for immigration from 1928 to 1971 in Halifax, Nova Scotia.
-It is the last surviving seaport immigration facility in Canada and is a National Historic Site.
+This National Historic Site is the last surviving seaport immigration facility in Canada.
 Today, you will find the Canadian Museum of Immigration at Pier 21.
-It hosts thousands of books, films and archival images about Canada’s immigration history which you can also access online: Canadian Museum of Immigration at Pier 21 - Policy of multiculturalism was announced in 1971
+It hosts thousands of books, films and archival images about Canada’s immigration history which you can also access online: Canadian Museum of Immigration at Pier 21

 The Five Year Plan proposed an increase in total immigration from 200,000 in 1990 to 250,000 in 1992.
-This was a landmark plan as it was a first in Canadian history.
-It signalled a long-term commitment to planned immigration. - Manitoba is allowed to administer its own settlement services (1998)
+This was a first in Canadian history.
+It signaled a long-term commitment to planned immigration.

 Following Quebec’s lead through the Quebec-Canada Accord (this gave the province sole responsibility for selecting independent immigrants and the administration of all settlement services in the province), Manitoba and British Columbia followed suit and signed agreements with the federal government to do the same.